FairwindsOps/insights-docs/docs/installation/agent/troubleshooting.md

 time="2020-03-11T18:32:54Z" level=info msg="Data updated."
 ```

-If nothing suspicious appears there, you might find an answer in the second container, which uploads the results.
+If nothing suspicious appears there, you might find an answer in the second container which uploads the results.
 It should end with something like this:
 ```bash
 $ kubectl logs kube-bench-dpvbz -n insights-agent -c insights-uploader